keboola/serverless-demo-app/README.md

 - AWS Lambda understands Node 8.1 only.
 Therefore we use Babel to compile source code during deployment which allows us to use new language features.
 - The source code is bundled by Webpack during deployment.
     - There is `source-map` support for translation of error stack traces to original sources.
-- Enclosed plugin creates another lambda function on the fly which subscribes to CloudWatch logs of other functions and sends them to Papertrail.

 ### Code style